Wayne2Wang/Pytorch-minModel/README.md

   - Paper 2: Improved Training of Wasserstein GANs, https://arxiv.org/abs/1704.00028, 2017
   - Author(s): Ishaan Gulrajani, Faruk Ahmed, Martin Arjovsky, Vincent Dumoulin, Aaron Courville
   - Here are some of my observations when training the models (on MNIST dataset only)
-    - Critic's gradient norm did get closer to 1 with higher λ's, but the image quality did not correlate well with λ
+    - Critic's gradient norm did get closer to 1 with higher λ's, but the image quality did not correlate well with λ (maybe smaller λ would help, marked a to-do experiment)
     - Layer norm did a better job in regularizing Critic's gradient norm than batch norm
     - When using batch norm in the Critic, the model seemed to generate higher quality image
-    - The model generated good quality images even without any normalization in the Critic
+    - The model generated relatively poor quality images without any normalization in the Critic

   - Generated images from MNIST with different penalty coefficients (λ) and normalizations in the Critic
     - Layer normalization as the authors recommended (top λ=0, bottom λ=10)